wujiang1900/transaction-analytics/README.md

-# A reactive example java project that loads transaction data and posts to an analytics endpoint
+# A reactive webflux java project that loads transaction data and posts to an analytics endpoint
 This is a reactive example java project that loads transaction data from csv files, retrieves customer profile, and posts data to an analytics endpoint

 ## Requirements